Latias94/asset-importer/README.md

 }
 ```

-## Why prebuilt by default?
+## Why build from source by default?

-- Great first‑time experience: avoids heavy native toolchains and long CMake builds
-- Mirrors the ergonomics of projects like russimp‑sys (see `repo-ref/russimp-sys/build.rs`)
-- You can still opt into `system` or `build-assimp` for full control
+- **Best compatibility**: Works reliably across all platforms and environments
+- **Latest features**: Always uses the most recent Assimp version
+- **No external dependencies**: Self-contained build process
+- **CI/CD friendly**: No need for prebuilt artifacts during development

-If your environment blocks network access or you prefer hermetic builds, use:
+If you prefer faster builds or have constraints, use:

+- `--features prebuilt` to use prebuilt binaries (when available)
 - `--features system` to link an existing installation
-- `--features build-assimp` to compile the submodule with CMake

 ## Architecture